Snapper is a tool for filesystem snapshot management.

 For diff between snapshot 71 and 72:

-Unless you have a good reason to do otherwise, you should always specify the cleanup algorithm when creating a snapshot, otherwise the snapshot will never be deleted unless you do it manually.
-You do this by adding the following to your snapper commands:
+Unless you have a good reason to do otherwise, you should always specify the cleanup algorithm when taking a snapshot, otherwise the snapshot will never be deleted unless you do it manually.
+You do this by adding the following to your

-The following commands assume you will be creating snapshots on the default system configuration (root).
-As mentioned above, if you want to use the non-default configuration, add the following the the snapshot commands:
+The following commands assume you will be taking snapshots using the default system configuration (root).
+As mentioned above, if you want to use the non-default configuration, add the following to the snapshot commands:

-Create a snapshot of the type pre and prints the snapshot number.
-First command needed to create a pair of snapshots used to save a "before" and "after" state.
+Takes a snapshot of the type pre and prints the snapshot number.
+First command needed to take a pair of snapshots used to save a "before" and "after" state.

-Create a snapshot of the type post paired with the pre snapshot number 30.
-Second command needed to create a pair of snapshots used to save a "before" and "after" state.
+Takes a snapshot of the type post paired with the pre snapshot number 30.
+Second command needed to take a pair of snapshots used to save a "before" and "after" state.

 Automatic Snapshots Cleanup Mechanisms

-To prevent disk space full, Snapper periodically cleans snapshots up.
-By default, this period = 1 day.
+To prevent disk space getting full, Snapper periodically cleans up snapshots.
+By default, this period =

-Automatic snapshots cleanup task can be managed via 2 ways:
+Automatic snapshots cleanup task can be managed via Systemd timer scheduler (

-All cleanup mechanisms are based on status (yes/no) of these directives from particular partition config-file, stored in /etc/snapper/configs/ path:
+All cleanup mechanisms are based on status (boolean: yes/no) of these directives from particular partition config-file, stored in the

 To delete snapshot 65 for the default (root) configuration: